RobKnowles248/Caragh-Creates-Website/README.md

 # Caragh Creates

-A website for the sewing business Caragh Creates.
+User Centric Frontend Development Milestone Project - Code Institute.

+For this project I have created a website for the independent sewing business "Caragh Creates".
+The website will provide the user with information about the business, details of the products available and a way to get in contact with the business owner.

 ## UX